frendsick/torth/docs/getting_started.md

 # Getting Started

 For now, the language only works with Linux using x86_64 architecture.
-Windows-users can use the language with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).
+Windows users can use the language with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## How does Torth work?